 In collaboration with Sujin Seo

-A emits fluorescent plastic fragments from its tentacles; these tiny pieces vibrate and flicker in response to changes in the surrounding environment.
-A becomes a sensory extension of these imperceptible environmental fluctuations, and the glowing plastic fragments not only symbolize A’s vitality, but also represent the fine airborne particles—particularly microplastics—that invisibly surround us and impact our health and ecosystems.
+The fictional organism A emits fluorescent plastic fragments from its tentacles; these tiny particles vibrate and flicker in response to changes in the surrounding environment.
+A functions as a sensory extension of imperceptible environmental fluctuations.
+The glowing fragments symbolize both A’s vitality and the fine airborne particles - especially microplastics - that surround us invisibly and affect human health and ecosystems.

 funded by Paradise Cultural Foundation